OctopusDeploy/docs/docs/shared-content/structured-configuration-variables.include.md

     - qux
 ```

 It's possible to replace an entire array or sequence too.
-With the previous example above, if the Octopus Variable `foo:bar` was to a value of `["baz","qux"]` it would create outputs like:
+In the previous example above, if the Octopus Variable `foo:bar` was set to `["baz","qux"]`, it would create outputs like:

 **Replaced Array Hierarchical JSON**
 ```json